 Jennifer’s Story: A Group Rhythm of Solidarity

 Thanks to PYE Global, the power of play and creativity is an active, vibrant part of my daily life.
-My trainings with PYE inspired me to revision leadership on many levels.
+My facilitation trainings with PYE inspired me to revision leadership on many levels.
 Here’s an example of how PYE’s approach informed a project I led this summer.

 I assumed a leadership role in designing and implementing a youth service project for 50 church campers at Epiphany Parish of Seattle.
-I brainstormed with Rita a service project that would benefit Syrian refugees while also being scalable and age appropriate for children from preschool to 5th grade.
-We decided that collecting and creating hygiene kits to support Syrian refugees would achieve both objectives regarding need, service scope, and age.
+I brainstormed with Rita a service project that would benefit Syrian refugees while also being scalable and age appropriate for children from preschool to fifth grade.
+We decided that collecting and creating hygiene kits to support Syrian refugees would achieve both objectives regarding need, service scope and age.

 In the end, these 50 children teamed up to create 100 hygiene kits.
 But they did more than just meet basic human needs.
 They also embodied their service with creativity and art to add a personal touch and send a message of hope to the refugee children.
 The craft room came alive in a whirlwind of excitement as kids used colorful markers, construction paper and glue sticks to paste paper hearts onto paper cut out hands symbolizing love and justice.

 These children also drew pictures of their families and included small toys in the hygiene kits to help make a warm, human connection with the Syrian refugee children.
 Finally, the campers placed an assortment of vegetable seed packets into the kits to provide food sustenance for the Syrian refugee families.
 In this way, they helped plant seeds of hope nourishing body and soul alike.
 Ultimately, these children created a group rhythm of solidarity enlivened with the movement of hands-on service.